Erika Jayne And Lisa Rinna Spotted Taking A Break While Filming RHOBH Season 10 In New York City

 Bravo TV confirmed the new additions with fans at the end of last month, via The Daily Dish.

-In a statement, Sutton said she was honored to have the opportunity to join the successful series as a mother of three who is dedicated to her philanthropic efforts.
+In a statement, Sutton said she was honored to have the opportunity to join the successful series as a mother-of-three who is dedicated to her philanthropic efforts.

 “My life is a balancing act.
 There is a lot going on in the best way possible and I strive to pursue all of my passions to the fullest,” Sutton explained.
 “I am excited to share my true loves of art and fashion design, and open the doors to my world.
 I am looking forward to this ride and where this journey takes me.
 Fun times ahead for this Southern Belle in Southern California!”